NourO93/Road-Segmentation/README.md

    This step generates "heat-maps" - i.e., for every test file e.g. test_3.png,
    it produces a file predictions_test/prediction_3.png of the same size, whose value in pixel (i,j) is our predicted likelihood that pixel (i,j) in test_3.png is a road.
+   This is NOT what we eventually submit - it undergoes another processing phase.
 5. Now run post_processing.py to "round" these results.
    Again, the options
        PROCESS_TESTING = True